 - Exploring new markets for business expansion

-- Complying legal requirements since laws, regulation and contractual requirements can be fulfilled by implementing ISO 27001.
+- Complying with legal requirements since laws, regulations and contractual requirements can be fulfilled by implementing ISO 27001.

-Compliance management is one of the services that Kratikal provides.
-We ensure that your business security standards are in line with ISO 27001 standards.
-We have a 5-phase approach including:
+Compliance management is one of the services that a leading cyber security company provides.
+It ensures that your business security standards are in line with ISO 27001 standards.
+It generally has a 5-phase approach including:

-- SCOPE DETERMINATION: Our compliance team works on understanding the business and ISMS context.
-We indulge in discussion at various level with decision makers to understand your business processes in detail.
+- SCOPE DETERMINATION: The compliance team works on understanding the business and ISMS context, indulging in discussions at various levels with decision-makers to understand your business processes in detail.

-- GAP ANALYSIS: Gap analysis involves asset identification, existing control identification and risk assessment.
-We map out existing as well as required security infrastructure of all business processes.
-We determine the areas where there is a deviation from the necessary requirements and make action plans to fill those gaps.
+- GAP ANALYSIS: Gap analysis involves asset identification, existing control identification, and risk assessment.
+Security professionals map out the existing as well as the required security infrastructure of all business processes.
+Security experts determine the areas where there is a deviation from the necessary requirements and make action plans to fill those gaps.

-- IMPLEMENTATION: Here, we start by implementing compliance for the organisation.
-Each department and team that has been covered in the scope is provided with a list of security controls, access controls, communication channels, SOPs etc. Once this is done, we conduct an efficiency check to determine the efficiency of the controls that have been introduced.
+- IMPLEMENTATION: Here, security experts start by implementing compliance for the organization.
+Each department and team that has been covered in the scope is provided with a list of security controls, access controls, communication channels, SOPs, etc. Once this is done, they conduct an efficiency check to determine the efficiency of the controls that have been introduced.

-- INTERNAL AUDIT: Also known as ISO:27001 Pre-Audit; here, we ensure whether the implemented controls and processes are being followed within the organisation.
-These tests check the level at which ISO 27001 has been implemented and its adaptation in the organisation.
+- INTERNAL AUDIT: Also known as ISO:27001 Pre-Audit; here, security experts ensure whether the implemented controls and processes are being followed within the organization.
+These tests check the level at which ISO 27001 has been implemented and its adaptation in the organization.

 - CERTIFICATION: This process is carried out by independent auditors and not by the implementer.
-We bring in the auditor for the process of certification.
-Thus, taking care of the end to end process from scope determination to certification, hence, easing the process for the client.
+The security professionals bring in the auditor for the process of certification.
+Thus, taking care of the end-to-end process from scope determination to certification, hence, easing the process for the client.

-These standards help in setting parameters for organizations within an industry and thus ensures that ISO accredited organization functions in a smooth and secured manner without worrying about abiding the law.
+These standards help in setting parameters for organizations within an industry and thus ensures that ISO accredited organization functions in a smooth and secure manner without worrying about abiding by the law.